 At the intake of the SCS, downhole flowing pressure decreases, thus the gas production increases.
 Simulations demonstrate that the higher gas temperatures and higher kinetic energy of gas flow at the discharge side of the SCS could carry more liquid to surface to mitigate or remove completely the risk of liquid loading in gas wells.

-Based on the lessons learned from the proof-of-concept field trials, Upwing engineers have applied proprietary and proven technologies developed and used by parent company Calnetix Technologies in other industrial applications to the design of the commercial unit.
+Based on the lessons learned from the proof-of-concept field trials, Upwing engineers have applied proprietary and proven technologies developed and used by former parent company Calnetix Technologies in other industrial applications to the design of the commercial unit.